Business in a Global Economy

 • IB Business and Management SL (one elective credit)

-• English and Advanced Research (one 12th grade English credit)
+• English and Advanced Research (one 11th or 12th grade English credit)

 More than 50 guest instructors provide their expertise on topics aligned with the VANTAGE curriculum.
 Teachers use a content-first approach to learning, enabling you to master academic core content first and then see how this learning is implemented by business partners to provide solutions to real-world challenges.

 All VANTAGE students have a 1:1 mentor, but networking extends beyond one professional.
 Mentors often open doors and guest instructors freely share their contact information, some even provide employment and extended site visits.